 If this post inspires you to pay Algoma a visit, make sure to check out some of our recommendations of places to stay in Algoma.

 This page contains affiliate links.
 This means that if you click on the link and make a purchase, we may receive a small commission at no extra cost to you.
+As an Amazon Associate I earn from qualifying purchases.
 This helps us provide content to help you plan life-changing travel experiences.
 Thanks!

 Algoma is a town of about 3,000 people right on the shores of Lake Michigan, about forty miles east of Green Bay and twenty miles south of Sturgeon Bay in Door County.